Wasif Ali Mirza: Death and succession

 Sir Wasif Ali died at the age of 84 at his Calcutta residence at 85 Park Street in Calcutta on 23 October 1959.
 He was survived by six sons and six daughters and was succeeded by his eldest son, Waris Ali Mirza Khan Bahadur.

 Personality

-Sir Wasif Ali Mirza possessed charming and refined manners.
-His noble appearance, which beamed with intelligence, was the reason for why he attracted the attraction of everyone who came in contact with him.
-It had truly been said of him that he had all the attributes of an eastern prince with the bearing of a western gentleman. his command of English language and literature, together with his knowledge of English manners, customs and etiquette, which he acquired during his lengthy stay in England, was the most admirable things in him.
+Wasif Ali possessed charming and refined manners.
+His noble appearance, which beamed with intelligence, was the reason he attracted the attention of everyone who came in contact with him.
+It had been said of him that he had all the attributes of an eastern prince with the bearing of a western gentleman.
+He had command of English language and literature, together with his knowledge of English manners, customs and etiquette, which he acquired during his lengthy stay in England.
 The Nawab used to take a keen interest in outdoor but healthy pastimes such as cricket, football and tennis.
 His love of sport lured him on to tiger hunting and also, boar hunting.
-In polo, at which he was a crack player, he usually used to captain a team whose colours were very rarely lowered.
+In polo, at which he was a crack player, he usually captained a team whose colours were very rarely lowered.